 Withdrawal from opiate drugs like heroin and prescription painkillers can produce severe chills, sweating, muscle aches, joint pain, nausea, vomiting, diarrhea, and depression.
 A variety of medications can be used to reduce these symptoms.
 Methadone, Suboxone, and antidepressants are often used to reduce cravings and block the effects of opiates.
 Anti-convulsive drugs may be used to control seizures during detoxification.1

 Alcohol withdrawal can produce several uncomfortable symptoms, including nausea, tremors, and headache.
 Anti-nausea medications can relieve stomach discomfort, and anti-convulsive medications can help with seizures that may occur.
 Antidepressant drugs are used to stabilize mood during the detox process.
 Naltrexone and disulfiram are used to reduce cravings.
 In addition, blood pressure medications help to reduce hypertension.2

 Stimulant withdrawal can cause severe depression, fatigue, long periods of sleeping, and poor concentration when awake.
 Antidepressants may be needed to stabilize mood.
 Anti-psychotic medications can be necessary to eliminate hallucinations and improve cognitive ability.
 Modafinil can be provided for extensive sleepiness.

 Medications Used for Sedative Withdrawal

 Sedative addiction usually involves benzodiazepine drugs.
 These are highly addictive drugs that frequently produce withdrawal symptoms when stopped.
-These symptoms can be reduced with the use of long-acting benzodiazepines in place of short-acting drugs.
+These symptoms can be reduced with long-acting benzodiazepines in place of short-acting drugs.

-If fear of the discomfort of withdrawal is keeping you from getting the addiction treatment you need, contact a professional treatment center to discuss options for medical detox for women that can help you through the first difficult days of your recovery process.
+If fear of the discomfort of withdrawal keeps you from getting the addiction treatment you need, contact a professional treatment center to discuss options for medical detox for women who can help you through the first difficult days of your recovery process.